LYTzeng/POSD2019f_Assignment/README.md

    * Show the file content.
    * Modify file content and save the change.

-Write down which your development enviroment is in `README.md`, MAC, LINUX or ubuntu bash on win10.
+Write down which your development enviroment is in `README.md`, MAC, LINUX or Ubuntu bash in win10.

 If you don't record your development enviroment then we will run your program in Ubuntu bash in win10.